-This website provides a general overview of capabilities to appropriately safeguard controlled unclassified information (CUI) at Washington University in St. Louis (WUSTL).
-New information will be added to this webpage as it becomes available.
+These pages provide a general overview of capabilities to appropriately safeguard controlled unclassified information (CUI) at Washington University in St. Louis.

 The federal government requires minimum security requirements for certain federal information and systems that house or transmit sensitive information defined as Controlled Unclassified Information (CUI).
 These security standards are set forth by the National Institutes of Standards and Technology (NIST) in NIST SP 800-171.

 As cybersecurity threats increase in intensity and impact, the Department of Defense (DoD) has created the Cybersecurity Maturity Model Certification (CMMC) (inclusive of NIST Special Publication 800-171) as a way to verify compliance with the CUI security standards.
 This certification will ultimately be required for any entity that seeks to contract with the DoD.

 In addition to the DoD, other agencies such as the CDC and NIH are increasingly requiring that contractors meet the NIST SP 800-171 standards in federal contracts.
 In order to qualify for many DOD and other federal contracts, the University must implement a compliant infrastructure.

 If you plan re respond to a federal government RFP or RFI and anticipate that CUI may be involved, then you must have adequate cybersecurity measures in place to accept said contract.
 The cybersecurity requirements will be noted in the RFP or RFI requiring the project to comply with the NIST SP 800-171 security standards.